Israel bombards central Beirut as its leadership prepares to vote on ceasefire with Hezbollah

 Even as Israeli, U.S, Lebanese and international officials have expressed growing optimism over a ceasefire, Israel has continued its campaign in Lebanon, which it says aims to cripple Hezbollah’s military capabilities.

+Israeli military spokesman Avichay Adraee issued evacuation warnings for 20 buildings in the suburbs, as well as a warning for the southern town of Naqoura where UNIFIL is headquartered.

+UNIFIL spokesperson Andrea Tenenti told The Associated Press that peacekeepers will not evacuate.

-Other strikes hit in the southern city of Tyre, where the Israeli militiary said it killed a local Hezbollah commander.
+Other strikes hit in the southern city of Tyre, where the Israeli military said it killed a local Hezbollah commander.

-The Israeli military also said its ground troops reached parts of Lebanon’s Litani River — a focal point of the emerging ceasefire.

 A ceasefire between Israel and Hezbollah, the strongest Iranian-backed force in the region, would likely significantly calm regional tensions that have led to fears of a direct, all-out war between Israel and Iran.
 It's not clear how the ceasefire will affect the Israel-Hamas war in Gaza.
 Hezbollah had long insisted that it would not agree to a ceasefire until the war in Gaza ends, but it dropped that condition.